SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 After pressing _New session_, you will have to choose a unique name.

 In the Game menu you can view your session's scores, or start playing by pressing the play button.

+## The race

+To play, type into the box the amount you want to bet, then choose a turtle by pressing one of the buttons below.

+Finally, if the bet was valid, you can press the _Start race_ button to start the race, and see if you were correct.

+The game will last 5 rounds.

+To save your highscore, press the _Exit and save score_ button in the Game menu.